Nerdy creations with numbers, words, sounds, and pixels

 Writing by Anton Hoyer - Love Violence Algorithms, Novels, Miscellaneous

 Writing is cheap and very efficient for the author but somewhat less efficient for the consumer.
 Compare writing with producing a movie, for example, which requires hundreds of people to join forces, is a lot harder to make, and easier to consume.
 Its underlying screenplay could be written by one person.
 On a side note, writing a screenplay is still on my list; I have a couple of killer ideas.
 Just like any other creator, I have a lot more ideas than time to pursue them.
-Most of these ideas are going to end up in my writing because if I do not have enough time to do them justice, I can at least describe them and use them to make my stories more interesting.
+Most of these ideas are going to end up in my writing because if I do not have enough time to do them justice, I can at least describe them and use them to make my stories more original and interesting.

 Over the years, I grew a little bored with writing novels and mere short stories because I felt that I repeated myself, something I try to avoid as much as possible.
-Besides, it was difficult to integrate into my daily life and to keep myself motivated whenever I had an hour for myself and sat down to write.
-It became too much of an obligation, yet perhaps the pressure was not big enough because I was only obliged to myself.
+Besides, it was difficult to integrate into my daily life, to keep myself motivated whenever I had an hour for myself and sat down to write.
+I procrastinated forever, then wrote too much in one session, and lay awake at night plotting, trading in sleep and mental health for massive cerebral fireworks.
+It seems like I never forget an important thought overnight because everything is seamlessly integrated into the concept.
+I love the dynamics of how a novel constructs itself, while the author oscillates between thinking and writing at a shifting frequency.

+Paradoxically, it became too much of an obligation, even though the pressure was not big enough because I was only obliged to myself.
 Fortunately, writing can encompass a lot more than writing novels, short stories, or plays.
 As I improved my programming skills, so did my understanding of language on a “molecular” level.
-While I was working on my text adventure game “Anima X” (which is more game than text and thus categorized elsewhere), I had the notion that my personal era of writing static, old-fashioned stories was ultimately over.
-Too amazing was the experience of writing dynamic dialogs that considered the player’s choices, the state he was in, and allowed for hundreds of variations for even single lines of dialog due to synonyms, modular sentence structures, and pseudo-randomness.
+While I was working on my text adventure game Anima X (which is more game than text and thus categorized elsewhere), I had the notion that my personal era of writing static, old-fashioned stories was ultimately over.
+Too amazing was the experience of writing dynamic dialogs which consider the players’ choices, the state they are in, and allow for hundreds of variations for even single lines of dialog due to synonyms, modular sentence structures, and pseudo-randomness.

-My favorite authors include (but are not limited to): Isaac Asimov, Ray Bradbury, Anthony Burgess, William Burroughs, Michael Ende, Gillian Flynn, Ken Follett, Jonathan Franzen, Johann Wolfgang von Goethe, Noah Gordon, Joe Haldeman, Hermann Hesse, James Joyce, Ken Kesey, Stanisław Lem, Isaac Marion, George R. R. Martin, Richard Matheson, Cormac McCarthy, Stephenie Meyer, Karen Ollrogge, George Orwell, Chuck Palahniuk, Patrick Rothfuss, Joanne K. Rowling, Rainer M. Schröder, J. R. R. Tolkien, Kurt Vonnegut.
+My favorite authors include (but are not limited to): Isaac Asimov, Ray Bradbury, Anthony Burgess, William Burroughs, Michael Ende, Gillian Flynn, Ken Follett, Jonathan Franzen, Johann Wolfgang von Goethe, Noah Gordon, Joe Haldeman, Hermann Hesse, James Joyce, Ken Kesey, Stanisław Lem, Isaac Marion, George R. R. Martin, Richard Matheson, Cormac McCarthy, Brandon McNulty, Stephenie Meyer, Karen Ollrogge, George Orwell, Chuck Palahniuk, Patrick Rothfuss, Joanne K. Rowling, Rainer M. Schröder, J. R. R. Tolkien, Kurt Vonnegut.